Zabrane/qlnd/doc/LightningTickerplants.md

 ![](AliceAndBobChannelClose.png)

-While single payment channels between pairs of peers are very useful, the innovation of the Lightning network is to then enable payments to be routed between parties who do not have a direct payment channel between them, by passing payments along a network of channels.
-This is achieved by the use of smary contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trust less way.
+While single payment channels between pairs of peers are very useful, the innovation of the Lightning network is that it enables payments to be routed between parties who do not have a direct payment channel between them, by passing payments along a network of channels.
+This is achieved by the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trust less way.
+Therefore, if a customer wished to pay a service provider, then do not need to have a direct channel open with the provider, but can instead route payments along a network of connected channels.

 Below is an image taken from a Lightning node block explorer showing the distribution of public nodes and the known channels between them.
 The network has seen a dramatic growth over the past year, with